Dwarfobserver/handle_failure/readme.md

         });
     }
     catch (hf::unwrap_error const& e) {
-        // The exception will describe the error and add the given context informations. std::cout << e.what() << '\n';
+        // The exception describes the error and add the given context informations. std::cout << e.what() << '\n';
     }
 }